pb99u069/cardano-api-documentation/examples/hydra-demo.md

 # building transactions by hand

-to construct a cardano-api `TxBody` we need first the bodyContent. we will construct a cardano-api `TxBodyContent BuildTx AlonzoEra`, for which we need, in particular, the two fields `txIns` and `txOuts`
+to construct a cardano-api `TxBody` we need first the bodyContent.
+We will construct a cardano-api `TxBodyContent BuildTx AlonzoEra`, for which we need, in particular, the two fields `txIns` and `txOuts`

-## construct the fitting (TxIn, BuildTxWith build (Witness WitCtxTxIn era))
+## construct the fitting txIns

-`txIns :: TxIns build era`, which is of type:
+The `txIns` field expects a value of the following type:

-type TxIns build era = [(TxIn, BuildTxWith build (Witness WitCtxTxIn era))]
+`type TxIns build era = [(TxIn, BuildTxWith build (Witness WitCtxTxIn era))]`

-next to the TxIn itself, there is the information of whether the TxIn needs a `KeyWitness` or a `ScriptWitness`
+so, next to the TxIn itself, there is the information of whether the TxIn needs a `KeyWitness` or a `ScriptWitness`

 ```haskell
 -- for spending with a KeyWitness